 - Swipe open Control Center

 - Test and see if the item now works

 Not Seeing Control Center When Swiping in Apps?

-Want Access to Control Center on Your Lock Screen?
+How Do You Access Control Center on Your Lock Screen?

 You can enable or disable Control Center from showing on your Lock Screen by going to Settings > Face ID/Touch ID & Passcode and scroll to the section Allow Access When Locked.